 The spatial implications of Melbourne’s changing economic landscape is summed up in figures below that show Figure 7 divergent trends of business openings and closures.
 The red dots represent a net loss of businesses from a postcode area while the blue dots represent net increases.
-The size of dots represent the relative magnitude of change, with larger dots signaling a large increase/decrease in number of businesses. n the inner and middle suburbs, while the outer west, north and southeast have experienced net increases. rofessional services business the central city and inner suburbs
+The size of each dot represents the relative magnitude of change, with larger dots signaling a large increase/decrease in number of businesses.
+The figure highlights the decline of manufacturing in the inner and middle suburbs, while manufacturing hubs in the outer west, north and southeast have experienced net increases in the number of businesses.
+Conversely, growth in professional services business has centred on the central city and inner suburbs, with a small amount of growth also seen in some greenfield areas.

 Figure 7.
 Net change in business establishments by postcode 2001 to 2011